ippas/imdik-zekanowski-gts/README.md

-### downloading data and setting up the jupyter enviornment
+### downloading data and setting up the hail enviornment

 1. hail enviornment was created in anaconda (incuding: java jdk 8, pyspark 2.4)